josephsl/addonUpdater/readme.md

 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.05

+* Add-on update channel will be displayed when reviewing available add-on updates.
+* NVDA will present a message about add-on store if using NVDA releases with add-on store included.

 ## Version 23.04

 * Added development update channel setting to let users of development add-ons choose between dev and beta update channels.
 This option is shown if the selected add-on from prefer development releases list is checked.